 - Flight attendants are at a high risk of pregnancy termination if they have to attend night flights regularly.

 12 Essential Tips For Working In Night Shifts During Pregnancy

 Sometimes you cannot avoid night shifts during pregnancy, but you can be cautious by following the below points:

-- Inform your superiors about your pregnancy so that they may give you some facilities in case of any emergency.
+- Inform your superiors about your pregnancy so that they may give you some support and facilities in case of any emergency.

 - Do not wear tight clothing.